geekp2p/solo-node/README.md

 - Testnet Stratum (BFGMiner): `stratum+tcp://<HOST_IP>:13333`
 - Testnet Stratum (CKPool):   `stratum+tcp://<HOST_IP>:13334`

+The BFGMiner proxy now embeds the RPC credentials in its upstream URL so it does not depend on the `-O` flag for authentication.
+Customize those values via `.env` if you need something different from the defaults.

 Default RPC credentials and payout addresses are baked into the `docker-compose.yml` so the stack works out of the box.
 If you would like to override them, create a `.env` file alongside `docker-compose.yml` with any of